nahu02/CV/README.md

 # CV

 This is the repository for my CV.

-The latest version of **my CV** can be found on the [Releases](https://github.com/nahu02/CV/releases) page.
+The latest version of it can be found on the [releases](https://github.com/nahu02/CV/releases) page.

 ## How it works